 Diagnosis of alopecia comprises both scarring and non-scarring conditions.
 A methodical approach is needed to meet the patient’s needs and achieve an accurate diagnosis.
 Scaring alopecia can be evaluated by a dermatologist.
 This condition is diagnosed by the appearance of the patch and precise identification of fungal agents.

 It’s important you ask a hair loss doctor what’s the best hair restoration option for you as some of the above-described methods may not be safe or effective.
-At Care4Hair we use the latest NeoGraft hair transplant technology and PRP for hair loss.
+At Care4Hair we use the latest NeoGraft hair transplant technology .
 We combine these two surgical and non-surgical procedures to achieve optimal results.

 Deciding which hair loss treatment is more suitable for your specific situation can be difficult and confusing to sort through all the available information.
 If you are tired of methods that only yield temporary results and would like to grow hair back, contact Care4Hair today and schedule a confidential consultation.
 We care about your questions and concerns and will do our best to ensure your needs are met.